anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <p align="center"><b>Table 4-16:</b> Acceleration Extensions for Network Intensive Profile</p>

-> _*Need to work with relevant open source communities to create missing interfaces._
+>_*Note:*_ Need to work with relevant open source communities to create missing interfaces.

 <!--
 <a name="4.2.4.3"></a>